|

 - Epistemology

-- Studies knowledge, reasons, and skepticism.
+- Studies knowing, justification, and doubt.

 - Ethics

-- Examines good conduct, goodness, and justice.
+- Examines good behavior, goodness, and fairness.

 - Metaphysics

-- Investigates being, causation, and identity.
+- Investigates reality, causation, and continuity.

 - Philosophy of mind

-- Probes awareness, psychological phenomena, and autonomy.
+- Probes awareness, psychological states, and volition.

 - Political philosophy

-- Considers authority, rights, and public organization.
+- Considers governance, entitlements, and public organization.

 Impact and relevance